HaymanConsulting/OpenFAST/docs/source/user/hydrodyn/introduction.rst

 When HydroDyn is coupled to OpenFAST, HydroDyn receives the position, orientation, velocities, and accelerations of the (rigid or flexible) substructure at each coupling time step and then computes the hydrodynamic loads and returns them back to OpenFAST.
-At this time, FAST’s ElastoDyn structural-dynamics module assumes for a floating platform that the substructure (floating platform) is a six degree-of-freedom (DOF) rigid body.
-For fixed-bottom offshore wind turbines, FAST’s SubDyn module allows for structural flexibility of multi-member substructures and the coupling to HydroDyn includes hydro-elastic effects.
+At this time, OpenFAST’s ElastoDyn structural-dynamics module assumes for a floating platform that the substructure (floating platform) is a six degree-of-freedom (DOF) rigid body.
+For fixed-bottom offshore wind turbines, OpenFAST’s SubDyn module allows for structural flexibility of multi-member substructures and the coupling to HydroDyn includes hydro-elastic effects.